 Why closing the advice gap is worth it

 From a consumer’s perspective, financial advice could promote greater financial wellbeing.
-Our Financial Wellbeing research of 2,000 UK adults found that those with a financial adviser felt more joy and satisfaction, and less anxiety, with respect to their money.
+Our Financial Wellbeing research of over 10,000 UK adults found that those with a financial adviser felt more joy and satisfaction, and less anxiety, with respect to their money.
 Building wealth is important too – the Lang Cat’s analysis quantified the value of advice to clients as an additional 3% in annual net returns.

 A long-term strategy